kkamagui/napper-for-tpm/README.md

 # 7. Known Issues
- - Some machines turn off the power of a USB storage while S3 sleep and could not connect it again.
+ - Some machines turn off the power of a USB storage while the S3 sleep and could not connect it again.
 In this case, please plug the USB storage into "always powered port" of your system.
  - Ubuntu 18.04 sometimes failed to find a TPM in your system.
 In this case, please reboot with Napper and try it again.
  - If Secure Boot is enabled, the system cannot boot with the Napper.
 For testing, please disable the Secure Boot option temporarily.